 For the safety of your child, it’s really important that you choose the appropriate size sleeping bag.
-Don’t buy the best sleep sack for 9 month old if you’re wanting one for your 3 month old child, so they have room to grow.
+Don’t buy the best sleep sack for 9 month old if you want one for your 3 month old child, so they have room to grow.
 Choose one that is suitable right now.

 You’ll note that sleeping bags tend to come in a few sizes such as 0-6 months, 6-18 months or toddler size.
 Some are also rated in terms of babies weight.

-Sleeping bags are made from a range of different fabrics, with the most popular being a polyester or man made synthetic.
-However other fabrics are available such as cotton, wool or merino.
+Sleep bags for babies are made from a range of different fabrics, with the most popular being a polyester or man made synthetic.
+However, other fabrics are available such as cotton, wool or merino.
 A merino baby sleeping bag is a good option as it adjusts its level of warmth according to the temperature and is also great at wicking away moisture.

 Zipper and Fastener Placement

 One thing to consider is where the zipper is placed on the baby swaddle bag.
 I’d recommend you ensure it’s placed in a way that makes it easy to unzip the bottom so you can easily change baby’s nappy without having to pull your child completely out of the sleeping bag.

 Some sleeping bags for older children even have the ability to zip the sleeping bag in such a way as to creates legs so your child can walk around.

 If you’re after Australian baby sleeping bags with sleeves, then the Love to Dream Swaddle Up is one to consider.
 Available in four different sizes from birth up to 11kg, and in 1 tog or 2.5 tog thicknesses, so you’re sure to be able to find the perfect size and warmth of Swaddle Up for you!